-You’ll find all the elements that should be included in a 3-6 month baby schedule, as well as toys and activities that are perfect for this age.
+You’ll find all the elements that should be included in a 3-6 month baby schedule, as well as activities that are perfect for this age.
 Following, there is a sample schedule with a “typical” structure you can follow or modify to fit your life and personality (Free to download at the end!).
 It’s important to make a routine, they have many benefits for mom and baby, but it’s also key to make a schedule that you can follow and aligns with who you are as a mom.

 I’m sure you are absolutely exhausted after the first 3 months with a new baby.
 Maybe you’ve been frustrated or worn out, but remember to be nice to yourself!
 Personally, I think that is the number one rule of motherhood- try your best and know that you are a great mom.
 Because you are.